 - The IRS does not allow deductions after a “substantial break” between your last job and your current job.
-The IRS does not say specifically what constitutes a “substantial break,” however.
+The IRS does not say specifically what constitutes a “substantial break.”

-- Only amounts over 2 percent of you adjusted gross income are deductible.
+- Only amounts over 2 percent of your adjusted gross income (AGI) are deductible.

-There are a number of things you can begin adding up to reach the required 2 percent of your adjusted gross income.
+There are a number of things you can begin adding up to reach the required 2 percent of your AGI.
 Income tax deductions are allowed for the following on your itemized deductions worksheet:

-- Resume and Application Costs: Whether it’s printing out your resume, sending it through the mail or buying special paper to print the resume on, all of these costs are deductible.
+- Résumé and application costs.
+Whether it’s printing out your résumé, sending it through the mail or buying special paper to print your résumé on, all of these costs are deductible.

-- Babysitting: Do you need someone to look after your kids while you’re out job hunting?
-Guess what?
+- Babysitting.
+Do you need someone to look after your kids while you’re out job hunting?
 Your babysitting fees qualify as deductions, provided that you are legitimately hiring a babysitter to look after the little ones while you look for your next job.

-- Training and Networking: Looking for a new job can often include job training and heading off to seminars to keep your skills fresh as well as your foot in the networking pond.
+- Training and networking.
+Looking for a new job can often include job training and heading off to seminars to keep your skills fresh and your foot in the networking pond.
 The cost of such events is deductible, provided that it is legitimately related to your job search.

-- Phone Calls: You can deduct the cost of phone calls made from a land line or a mobile account used only for your job search.
-You cannot deduct the cost of phone calls made from most mobile accounts, as you buy your minutes in bulk.
+- Phone calls.
+You can deduct the cost of phone calls made from a landline or a mobile account used only for your job search.
+Therefore, you cannot deduct the cost of phone calls made from most mobile accounts, as minutes are bought in bulk.

-When filing your 2011 taxes (or any other year) you should take all legally available deductions.
-Don’t try and play “audit roulette,” but don’t be afraid to to take every deduction you’re allowed–otherwise you’re just sending gifts to the IRS.
+When filing your 2014 taxes (or any other year) you should take all legally available deductions.
+Don’t try and play “audit roulette,” but don’t be afraid to to take every deduction you’re allowed.